 In addition to setting tangible goals, the team should map out an action plan that clarifies the role of each CX champion.
 This will include specific projects in certain departments, skills to be cultivated within the workforce and meetings that will coordinate efforts across multiple teams.

 Between a strong set of objectives and clear steps that move the program forward, C-level leaders will develop a sense of confidence in their CX team and set the gears in motion.

 To help you design the right customer experience program for your organization, here are the most crucial things you should know.

-A core aspect of any customer experience program is to collect the intentions, experiences and expectations of your visitors.
-Today there is a plethora of ways to engage visitors, from tracking studies to persistent feedback buttons to social media.
+A core aspect of any customer experience program is to collect the intentions, experiences and expectations of your customers.
+Today there is a plethora of ways to engage customers, from tracking studies to persistent feedback buttons to social media.